This IBM 6715 electronic typewriter, complete with cover and IBM_6715_User_Guide, came to me FREE courtesy of a lovely lady named Helen.

 … a “buckling spring” keyboard that is still manufactured today thanks to a resurgence of interest in “clicky” mechanical keyboards.

 While I’m not game enough to pull off the keycaps to confirm it, and could well be wrong, “buckling spring” pretty much sums up the typing feel of the 6715.

 Like the IBM Model M keyboards that were manufactured around the same time, I suspect the keys of the 6715 are also made of PBT (“Polybutylene terephthalate”).
 PBT does not turn yellow from exposure to ultraviolet light, like ABS (Acrylonitrile Butadiene Styrene) plastic does, and is one of the hardest, most durable materials for keycaps.

-Whatever they’re made of … IBM-pressed!
+Whatever they’re made of, and whoever they were made by … IBM-pressed!